PrincessMaggy/maggy_photos/README.md

 ### What I learned
-- I got better understanding of how useLocation works in react
+- I got better understanding of how useLocation works in react.
-- I learnt how to use styled components
+- I learnt how to use styled components.
-_ I practised the use of framer motion for animations for the first time
+- I practised the use of framer motion for animations for the first time.

 ## Author